stanleysie/riscv-ovpsim-plus-demo/README.md

 path-to\riscv-toolchains\Linux64\sifive-riscv-none-gcc\bin
 ```
 ## **Download riscvOVPsimPlus**
 Download the riscvOVPsimPlus with base and test suites from OVPWorld website.
 Please take note that you might need to register to be able to download the test suites.
-Once you can see the download page, choose the **riscvOVPsimPlus with base and example configuration V Vector test suites**.<br /><br />
+Once you can see the download page, choose the **riscvOVPsimPlus with base and example configuration V Vector test suites**.

 Once the file is downloaded, you will get a zip file.
 Extract the content, and copy the `imperas-riscv-tests` folder to your project folder.